irods/irods/manual.rst

  Create (register) a new storage or database resource.

  Name is the name of the new resource.
- Type is the resource type (see 'lt resc_type' for a list).
+ Type is the resource type.
  Host is the DNS host name.
  And Path is the defaultPath for the vault.
  ContextString is any contextual information relevant to this resource.
    (semi-colon separated key=value pairs e.g. "a=b;c=d")

- Tip: Also see the lt command for Type token information.

- eirods@hostname:~/ $ iadmin lt resc_type
- unix file system
- hpss file system
- windows file system
- s3
- MSS universal driver
- database
- mso

 Creating new resources does not make them default for any existing or new users.
 You will need to make sure that default resources are properly set for newly ingested files.